Hotel Name: RedDoorz Plus near LRT Cinde Sudirman Palembang.

-This was my first time to Palembang and there isn’t much information online about the best areas to stay.
+This was my first time in Palembang and there isn’t much information online about the best areas to stay.
 I was in Palembang to see the metro (LRT) line, so I figured I should stay near that.
 I also wanted to be close enough to the river, which appeared to have the most historical sites.

 RedDoorz Plus near LRT Cinde Sudirman Palembang does what it says in its mouthful of a title, as it is indeed near the LRT Cinde station.
 The LRT starts at the airport, so it was an easy way to get to the hotel.
-From Cinde station it’s about a 5 minute walk.
+From Cinde station it’s about a 5-minute walk.

 RedDoorz is a Southeast Asian online budget hotel startup that has been buying up budget hotels and rebranding them as their own.
 Some of the hotels still keep their old name, while some appear to be completely rebranded as RedDoorz.
-The hotel I stayed at was previously a Yamaha dealership, and was still showing as that on Google Maps.
+The hotel I stayed at was previously a Yamaha dealership and was still showing like that on Google Maps.
 Knowing this bit of information the outside still more resembles a scooter shop than a hotel.

 After checking in I went to my room.
 I booked a double with a private bathroom.
 I made sure I got a room with a window, though the view was only of a wall.
-The room was air conditioned, which was needed in this concrete building.
+The room was air-conditioned, which was needed in this concrete building.

 There was enough room by the side of the bed for a table and open closet.
 There was only one power outlet so I had to plan my charging schedule.
 There is free wifi and I had no problem with the connection.